google/zetasql/docs/resolved_ast.md

 // &lt;recursion_depth_column&gt; is the column that represents the
 // recursion depth semantics: the iteration number that outputs this row;
 // it is part of ResolvedRecursiveScan&#39;s column list when specified, but
-// there is no corresponding column in the inputs of Recursive CTE.
+// there is no corresponding column in the inputs of Recursive query.
 //
 // See (broken link):explicit-recursion-depth for details.</font>
 class ResolvedRecursionDepthModifier : public <a href="#ResolvedArgument">ResolvedArgument</a> {